A career as a contracting civil engineer offers structured progression opportunities and professional status

 Relevant summer work experience and placements can be very useful in providing a context to your job applications as well as networking opportunities.
-To find out about industrial placements contact the ICE or take a look at online resources such as Gradcracker.
+To find out about industrial placements contact the ICE.

 Degree courses that provide a year in industry can be very helpful in developing contacts.
 The engineering world is an active community, which provides a variety of opportunities for new entrants to network and build on their knowledge of the industry.

-Civil engineering contractors can range from small locally based firms to large multinationals.
-The names of the companies involved on a construction can be seen advertised on the site - both consulting and contracting engineers, as well as architects.
+Civil engineering contractors can range from small, locally-based firms, to large multinationals.
+The names of the companies involved on a construction can be seen advertised on the site.

 These companies often cover a range of operations and have a number of smaller companies operating under their umbrella.
 The following are just some of the areas in which they may be involved:

 Other companies may specialise in areas such as road surfacing, environmental contracting (e.g. landfill sites) or bridge building.

 Small local companies may offer a limited range of services.